jridgewell/proposal-private-symbols/spec-changes.md

 - The returned list must not contain any duplicate entries.
 - The Type of each element of the returned List is either String or Symbol.
 - The returned list must not contain any symbols whose [[Private]] value is **true**.
-- The returned List must contain at least the keys of all non-configurable non-private own properties that have previously been observed.
+- The returned list must contain at least the keys of all non-configurable non-private own properties that have previously been observed.
 - If the object is non-extensible, the returned list must contain only the keys of all non-private own properties of the object that are observable using [[GetOwnProperty]].

 *The term "non-private own property" is not well-defined.*